ucl-casa-ce/living-lab/Readme.md

 ## 🎥 General Video

-A comprehensive video tutorial about the Living Lab platform is available on LLDC's Drive.
+A comprehensive video tutorial about the Living Lab platform is available on project's Drive.
 The tutorial covers:

 - Platform introduction and explanation of all features.
 - How-to-use guides for both normal users and admins.